Skip to main content

 Authentication

-CASL (an attribute-based access control library) enforces permissions on both the server and client.
+Role-Based Access Control (RBAC) is enforced via CASL.
+Roles are stored per-organization in PostgreSQL as (action, subject) permission sets.
 The PermissionsProvider builds an Ability instance from the current user's Role at session time.
 API routes check this ability before mutating data, and the frontend uses it to conditionally render controls.

 Data Layer